 Phase III Process: During the project refinement / developer agreement / ground lease negotiations phase the ultimate definition of the TOD project takes shape in detailed architectural plans.
 The process starts with the development team adding detail to their initial development concept, how it fits with the community and how changes to BART facilities including access would be accomplished.
-The developer will fund an access plan, under the direction of BART and the local jurisdiction, to ensure the station is accessible with continued ridership growth
+The developer will fund an access plan, under the direction of BART and the local jurisdiction, to ensure the station is accessible with continued ridership growth.

-BART and the developer will use the access model to evaluate parking replacement alternatives and their revenue and ridership implications for the District.
-See the end of the chapter for details on applying the Access Policy.
+BART and the developer will use the access model (described on the next page) to evaluate parking replacement alternatives and their revenue and ridership implications for the District.
+See chapter 5 for details on the access policy and access model.
 The BART Board will approve of the final replacement parking plan as part of the larger approvals process.
 A core team including BART real estate and property development, customer access, maintenance and engineering, and the district architect will regularly review and concur upon the project design and other BART departments including BART policeand operations will consult as needed.